 VoiceLog is a company that occasionally hires people to work from home as independent contractors.
-They have many well-known clients that they provide call verification and recording services to.
-The company has been around for more than ten years and there are a few different work from home positions currently available.
+They have many well-known clients that they provide with verification and recording services.
+The company has been around for more than ten years and there are a few different VoiceLog work at home positions currently available.

 I should mention that a lot of people seem to apply at VoiceLog and never hear anything back, so don't get your hopes up too high that you'll be contacted if you decide to apply.

 Currently VoiceLog only hires U.S citizens living in the U.S.

 The two types of work at home positions available at VoiceLog are Live Operator and Third Party Verification Agent.
 The live operator “receives live verification calls for telephone companies and other service industries looking to help combat sales fraud.”
 The verification agent “listens to recordings of sales calls to determine if the sale is valid or if there is evidence of sales fraud or undue customer confusion.”